 Classic materials like brick benefit from the updated roofing and color options available today.
-The ageless look of a slate or shake roof conveys the same strength, balance and grace as brick.
+The ageless look of a slate or shake roof color for a brick home conveys strength, balance, and grace.
 This marriage of materials tells the world that the homeowners appreciate quality and timeless design.

 In the examples below the bricks have a color cast of tan, gray, brown, pink, or white.
 It is the color cast together with the main brick color that can help to determine the best color choice for your roof.